JLBLine/WODEN/docs/sphinx/operating_principles/skymodel.rst

       -
       - The Linear Polarisation flux curvature `q` for a curved power-law ``cpl`` component model

-If you want to include SHAPELETS, you must include a second HDU that details the shapelet basis functions for each component, using the following columns:
+If you want to include SHAPELETS, you must include a second HDU that details the shapelet basis functions for each component, using the following columns.
+If the table does not appear directly after the ``MAIN`` table, it must be given the name ``SHAPELET``:

-.. list-table:: FITS HDU 1 columns
+.. list-table:: ``SHAPELET`` HDU
    :header-rows: 1
    :widths: 10 80
    :stub-columns: 1